danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 **Tasks (RUNME):**
 1. Start with a blank paper.
 Think of at least two simple rules that you want to implement in a generative program.
 (You may take reference from Langton's ant (1986) and The Game of Life (1970))
 2. Based on the rules that you set in step 1, then design a generative program that utilizes at least one for-loop/while-loop and one conditional statement but without any direct interactivity.
-Just let the program runs and emerges automatically.(You may also consider to use noise() and random() syntax)
+Just let the program runs and emerges automatically.(You may also consider to use `noise()` and `random()` syntax if that helps)

 **Questions to think about as README:**
-- What are the rules in your generative program and describe how your program performs over time and how the rules allow to perform and evolve over time?
+- What are the rules in your generative program and describe how your program performs over time and how are the running of the rules contingently enabled emergent behaviors?
 - What's the role of rules and processes in your work?
-- What's generativity and automatism?
-How does this mini-exericse help you to understand what might be generativity and automatism?
+- How does this mini-exericse help you to understand what might be generativity and automatism?
+Any thoughts about the theme of this chapter?

 ## Required readings:
 - Montfort, N, et al. "Randomness". *[10 PRINT CHR$(205.5+RND(1)); : GOTO 10](https://10print.org/)*, The MIT Press, 2012, pp. 119-146 (The chapter: Randomness)